 Definition; qualifying government.

-"Qualifying government" means
+"Qualifying government" means:

-(1) a county or statutory or home rule charter city with a population of more than 100,000
+(1) a county or statutory or home rule charter city with a population of more than 100,000;

-(2) a county or statutory or home rule charter city which had its most recently issued general obligation bonds rated in the highest category by a national bond rating agency; o
+(2) a county or statutory or home rule charter city which had its most recently issued general obligation bonds rated in the highest category by a national bond rating agency; or

-(3) a self-insurance pool listed in section 471.982, subdivision 3
+(3) a self-insurance pool listed in section 471.982, subdivision 3.

+A county or statutory or home rule charter city with a population of 100,000 or less that is a qualifying government, but is subsequently rated less than the highest category by a national bond rating agency on a general obligation bond issue, may not invest additional funds under this section but may continue to manage funds previously invested under subdivision 2.

 Subd.
 2.